Skip to main content

 api_key: !secret OPENAI_API_KEY

-• model_id: Unique identifier for the model within the route (Required)
+• model_id: Unique identifier for the model (Required)

 • credentials: API credentials for accessing the model